Achieve 100% E-invoicing Compliance

 • Unit trusts

-• Individual who is not conducting Business
+• Individuals not conducting business

-• Taxpayers with annual turnover/revenue of less than RM150,000
+• Taxpayers with annual revenue below RM150,000

 Benefits of e-Invoicing in Malaysia